How John Mark Comer’s View of God Shapes His Spiritual Formation

 As I listened and then re-listened, I heard Comer rejecting the doctrine of God’s meticulous providence—the idea that God is sovereign over or controls all things.
 Instead, Comer argued that competing wills on earth clash with God’s will in heaven.
 We are free agents, and Satan himself vies against God’s will.
 And more than that, the reality of chaos or accidents loom large (i.e., what Comer calls natural evil).
 So, he reasons, God cannot be the cause of evil, since evil humans, spiritual powers, or natural evil cause evil.

 Given how popular Comer has become especially among young people, I wanted to know more abut him.
 So I began reading his books and listening to his sermons.
-In his Practicing the Way, Comer diagnosis the malaise of many Christians and points believes to a transformational apprenticeship to Jesus.
+In his Practicing the Way, Comer diagnoses the malaise of many Christians and points believers to a transformational apprenticeship to Jesus.
 In his newly re-released God Has a Name, Comer argues that our spiritual formation relies on our theology of God.
 As the subtitle reads, What you believe about God will shape who you become.
 In this latter book, Comer approvingly cites Tozer’s well-known phrase, “What comes into our minds when we think about God is the most important thing about us” (Name, 19).

 I agree, and I also agree with Comer’s affirmation of another well-known principle: “we become what we worship” (Name, 20).
-As I began to read and listen to Comer more and more, I realized that it would be helpful to analysis his doctrine of God because, as Comer argues, our view of God transforms us.
+As I began to read and listen to Comer more and more, I realized that it would be helpful to analyze his doctrine of God because, as Comer argues, our view of God transforms us.

 Yet I didn’t want to write a fly-by-night overview of Comer’s doctrine of God.
 So I spent time listening carefully to what he had to say about God so that I could better appraise his practice of spiritual formation.
 And given that many churches are using his Practicing the Way church curriculum, I believed it was worth writing a longish article on his theology.